John L. Watts

 Admitted to Practice in Virginia and Washington, DC

-Professor Watts teaches Torts, Evidence, Products Liability, Constitutional Law, Civil Procedure and The Laws and Ethics of War.
+Professor Watts teaches Torts, Evidence, Products Liability, Constitutional Law, Criminal Procedure, Civil Procedure, Remedies, Agricultural Law and Trial Advocacy.

 Prior to attending college, Professor Watts served four years in the United States Marine Corps and had the honor of guarding President Ronald Reagan at Camp David.